Cyberpunk’s animated “Edge Runners” prompted Cyberpunk 2077 players to return to the troubled RPG game, which was released in 2020

 Of course, this is a far cry from the 1 million concurrent players that Cyberpunk 2077 recorded on Steam alone in the first few days after launch.
 But it is far above the numbers that have been trending since then.
 The number of concurrent players briefly spiked after the 1.5 patches in late February but remained in the 15,000 range for most of the summer.

 We have important news regarding Cyberpunk 2077’s release date we’d like to share with you today. pic.twitter.com/aWdtR0grYV— CD PROJEKT RED (@CDPROJEKTRED) January 16, 2020

 Edgerunners coincided with another major update to Cyberpunk 2077, patch 1.6, which added some bonus content drawn from the animated series and a much-requested wardrobe transformation system.

-We also learned a little more about the first DLC expansion, “Cyberpunk 2077,” which will take V into a “spy thriller” set in an entirely new district of Night City when it launches in early 2023.
+We also learned a little more about the first DLC expansion.
+“Cyberpunk 2077” will take V into a “spy thriller” set in an entirely new district of Night City when it launches in early 2023.

-The weak initial impact of “Cyberpunk 2077” dictated the scenario for the following year’s game, but I believe it could have been much different.
+The weak initial impact of “Cyberpunk 2077” dictated the following year’s game scenario.
+But I believe it could have been much different.
 Perhaps Edgerunners will catalyze a major change in how we think about and discuss this fascinating game.